All Episodes

 We are trying to inform the public.

-We only want what's best for the country, and we are being destroyed and made to look like a bunch of buffoons, but that would embarrass me to go do that.
+We only want what's best for the country, and we are being destroyed and made to look like a bunch of buffoons.

-Uh rather rather than you know form an organization and become a special interest group and start protesting if I'm mistreated or if my fur feelings get hurt.
+I'll engage them in the battle rather than form an organization and become a special interest group and start protesting if I'm mistreated or if my feelings get hurt.

-Because I think it's the, I think it's life.
+Because I think it's life.

-And I think there are ways that you deal with this or can deal with it that uh are actually more effective than complaining.
+And I think there are ways that you deal with this or can deal with it that are actually more effective than complaining.

-What, Snerdly, you disagree with this?
+You disagree with this?

-You just Well, Snerdley can't believe this is such a big topic.
+Well, Snerdley can't believe this is such a big topic.

 Well, but you're a sexist.